PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     :scale: 70%

+In the plots above I also report the average and median values of the temperature gradients as a function of latitude.
-What I see from this analysis and the figures and values above is that the temperature lapse rate in the relevant altitude range is around -1 K/km.
+What I see from these plots and the average / median values above is that the temperature gradient in the relevant altitude range is on the order of -1 K/km.
-However, there is a 20K cloud top temperature variation in the 65 - 74km altitude range with latitude, which would require a lapse rate on the order of -2 K/km.
+However, there is a 20K cloud top temperature variation with latitude, spanning the 65 - 74km altitude range in terms of cloud top levels, which would require a temperature gradient on the order of -2 K/km.
-So i think it is safe to state that about half of the temperature variation in the cloud top temperatures as a function of latitude is due to the temperature lapse rate.
+So it looks like it is safe to state that about **half of the temperature variation in the cloud top temperatures as a function of latitude** is due to the temperature gradient.
+What is the other half?

-This analysis could probably be taken further in more detail: for example do the SPICAV-UV data overlap in terms of time of observation and latitude-longitude with (any of) the VeRa soundings at all?
+This analysis could probably be taken further in more detail!

+In any case, I think I can use the above insights to try correct the cloud top temperature variation due to the temperature gradient in the atmosphere, so that the values can be compared across latitudes when doing the correlation with the VMC UV-brightness?

+Would it be necessary to perhaps separate the analysis in the several latitude sections?

 The next step would be to run the :file:`CorrelateRadianceFactors_Temperature_CloudTopAltitudes.py`, which is the same script as in the previous :ref:`Step03 <VMCStep03>` above, but using the new :file:`VMCSelectedImages_CloudTopAltitudes.dat` table as entry.

-How to "correct" for the apparent change in temperature as a function of latitude seen in the figure above when comparing VeRa cloud top temperatures with VMC UV-brightness?
-Would it be necessary to perhaps separate the analysis in the several latitude sections?
-Should I correct by subtracting an expected variation based on the -1 K/km temperature lapse rate in the 65 - 74km altitude region?

 .. image:: ./images/thinking.png
-    :scale: 70%
+    :scale: 50%